 Medicare Supplement Insurance

-Medicare Supplement Insurance in Florida
+Medicare Supplement Insurance in South Florida

 More than 55 million Americans rely on Medicare for their health care coverage.
 This government-managed healthcare program is available to individuals ages 65 and over, as well as individuals with disabilities or End-Stage Renal Disease.
 If you’re eligible, it’s important to understand the various parts of Medicare coverage, what each offers, and which Medicare plan is right for you and your needs.
-Florida Healthcare Insurance is an award-winning agency with knowledgeable agents who can help you navigate your options.
+Florida Healthcare Insurance is an award-winning agency in South Florida with knowledgeable agents who can help you navigate your options.

 Original Medicare covers a large portion of covered healthcare services, but does not cover the entire cost of these services.
 Usually, the individual pays a deductible before Medicare pays its share.
 Original Medicare also does not cover prescription drugs, leaving many patients who are enrolled in Original Medicare with additional costs and healthcare bills to pay, even when they see in-network providers.